arnav-meduri/MyCityAnalysis/my-city-paper.md

 CS{sub}`n` = National crime score \
 N = Crime score for any city

 The overall safety index for a given city is the sum of the CSDs of all the significant crimes.
-See Equation {eq} `my-equation-4`.
+See Equation {eq}`my-equation-4`.

 ```{math}
 :label: my-equation-4
 SI = \sum CSD
 ```
 The complete model is shown below, where the sum is for all 12 crimes.
-See Equation {eq} `my-equation-5`.
+See quation {eq}`my-equation-5`.

 ```{math}
 :label: my-equation-5